As a life-long Springsteen fan,

-As a life-long Springsteen fan, I have many stories to tell.
+I have many stories to tell.

 How about you?

-I'm collecting stories from fans for publication.
-Here's how to contribute:
+I'm collecting stories from fans for my next book.

 1. Write or record an audio or video of your story